dawson-do/dawson-do.github.io/index.markdown

 The best way to contact me is by email at (the first four letters of my first name) `@berkeley.edu`.

 I also frequently check Discord (`@daws_`), but let me know if you have sent me a friend request.
-With less reliability, you can reach me via [Twitter](https://twitter.com/umdpuzzle) or [last.fm](https://www.last.fm/user/dawsondo) shoutbox.
+With less reliability, you can reach me via [last.fm](https://www.last.fm/user/dawsondo) shoutbox.

 ------